Skip to product information

 1 of 8

-Antique Indian percussion (Ancestor of the tabla) Dholak or Mridangam. Ø 53cm high x 24 in diameter.
-Superb and admirable piece!
+Ancient Indian percussion instrument (ancestor of the tabla) Dholak or Mridangam - 53cm high x 24cm diameter - Superb and admirable piece!

-Antique Indian percussion (Ancestor of the tabla) Dholak or Mridangam. Ø 53cm high x 24 in diameter.
-Superb and admirable piece!
+Ancient Indian percussion instrument (ancestor of the tabla) Dholak or Mridangam - 53cm high x 24cm diameter - Superb and admirable piece!

 Sale Sold out